-My parents are celebrating their 48th wedding anniversary today.
+My parents celebrated their 50th wedding anniversary this year.
 Amazing.
-I asked them to tell me their secrets to a happy marriage while celebrating their milestone the other night.
+I asked them to tell me their secrets to a happy marriage over family dinner the other night.
 Here is what they said!

 My folks are pretty darned sweet together.
 In fact, I would venture to say that they are more in love now than they ever have been.
 Total goals.
 Their relationship isn’t perfect (that doesn’t exist in my opinion), but it’s really one of the best relationships I have seen.
 I feel fortunate that they are my role models now that I have a family of my own.